Anjali1822/FinalProject/README.md

 ## Software Requirements

 1. **Python:** Used for implementing machine learning model.
-2. **OpenCV:** Python library for image processing and object detection.
+2. **YOLOv8:** Python library for image processing and object detection.
 3. **Ground Control Software:** Used to control & monitor drone flight.
 4. **User Interface for Communication:** UI for real-time video reception.
 5. **User Interface for Displaying Final Output:** UI for displaying count & classification of flowers.